guillaumearm/SPT_CustomQuests/README.md

 - Rewards: xp and items on quest success
 - Compatible with modded traders
 - Multilingual
+- Options to wipe custom quests progression from profile (useful during the development)

 ## Usage
 Place your json files in the `quests` directory.